February 23, 2021

 Tom on the other hand: “I'm probably one of the very few people that spent my entire life working in the field I graduated in,” he said.
 He worked first for contractors as a construction engineering manager and then ran his own construction business for more than 20 years.

 They are both now retired and have been planning their estate.
-“We don't have any children and were thinking, ‘Well, what do we do with our inheritance?’
-And it was sort of like, ‘What has been our life?
-And dogs have been our life.
-That's what led us to the vet school,” Tom said.
+"Since we don’t have any children and the dogs have been our life, it just made sense to help the veterinary school,” Tom said.

 As long-time breeders and exhibitors, the Levys know the importance of owning and producing healthy dogs.
 Veterinary research and veterinary medical expertise benefit the dog fancy, so they decided to make an estate gift establishing the endowed professorship.